mzdravkov/myrmidon/README.md

 ###About
 Myrmidon is a rails application that spawns it's brave minions (rack applications) and runs them with nginx and passanger!
-Basically, Myrmidon is a software platform for easy building of Content Managment Systems (CMS), like Wordpress, Tumblr and company
+Basically, Myrmidon is a software platform for easy building of Content Management Systems (CMS), like Wordpress, Tumblr and company.
-The main Idea is that if building a CMS is easy, people will create a lot of Domain Specific Content Managment Systems.
+The main Idea is that if building a CMS is easy, people will create a lot of Domain Specific Content Management Systems.
 This will give to people the oppurtunity to create websites with tools created exactly for their website's domain.
-For example, if you want to create a website for video sharing, CMS that is created for making exactly that kind of websites will be a better fit, then just go with Wordpress or whatever else you like.
+For example, if you want to create a website for video sharing, CMS that is created for making exactly that kind of websites will be a better fit, than just go with Wordpress or whatever else you like.

 The goals of Myrmidon are:

 * easy deploying of rack applications (Myrmidon clones from one "template" application for each "tenant")
 * easy configuration of the deploying process (Myrmidon uses nginx)
 * configuration of the "tenants"
-* managin plugins of the "tenants"
+* managing plugins of the "tenants"

 Beware, here be dragons!

 * letting users write their own plugins, which are running on our host (unlike Wordpress for example).
 This will be done using freeBSD jails, and other cool things.
-(in some point of time, Myrmidon may be ported to linux)
+(at some point of time, Myrmidon may be ported to linux)

-For template application can be used every rack application, but if the application follows few "conventions" (lime implementing a specific API for configurating the deployed application and API for managin plugins) it will be best.
+For template application can be used every rack application, but if the application follows few "conventions" (like implementing a specific API for configurating the deployed application and API for managing plugins) it will be best.
 The first template application is being developped by d0ivanov [here](https://github.com/d0ivanov/videatra) and it is a video sharing application.

 ####WARNING!
 Not really usable for the moment.